johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 * What are the limitations of your design?

+No optimizations to handle a high concurrency, a large volume of simultaneous users.

-It takes up slightly more storage space, due to indexes.
+It takes up slightly more storage space, due to indexes, and a lot more storage space due to the inclusion of specific reviews and calendar data (review comments and the calendar table trebled the size of hard disk storage, from 100MB to 300MB).

-One big flaw is that it has to be updated manually, although much of that is automated.
+One big flaw is that it has to be updated manually.
+Much of that process has been automated, but I still have to start it.

-Not really designed for create, update, delete - only read.
-CRUD disappointed.
+It's not really designed for the user to create, update, and delete - only read, disappointing the CRUD acronym.

-Entirely static.
+It's entirely static.
 Not dynamic.
-No realtime updates.
-Assumes listings and hosts do not change.
+No real-time updates.
+It assumes listings and hosts do not change.
+It will only ever provide a snapshot, based upon the day the website was scraped.

 * What might your database not be able to represent very well?

-Nothing realtime, like responding to changes in bookings.
+Nothing real-time, like responding to changes in bookings.

+No information on guests, those who rent AirBnB's.